SymfonyCasts/solid/sfcasts/blackfire-player.md

 Let's create a our first Blackfire player file at the root of the project, though it could live anywhere.
 Call it, how about, `scenario.bkf`.
 That's *pure* creativity.

-At the top, I'll put a `name` - though that's not really important - then `endpoint` set to our server's URL - which is `https://localhost:8000`.
-You can override this when you *run* this file by passing a `--endpoint` option.
+At the top, I'll put a `name` - though it's not very important - then `endpoint` set to our server's URL.
+So `https://localhost:8000`.
+You can override this when you *execute* this file by passing a `--endpoint` option.

-Notice that this kind of *looks* like YAML, but it is *not*: there is no `:` between the key and value.
-This is a custom language Blackfire player language, which is friendly - but takes some getting used it.
+Notice that this *kind* of looks like YAML, but it's *not*: there is no `:` between the key and value.
+This is a custom Blackfire player language, which is friendly, but takes some getting used to.

-At the bottom, add our first scenario - call it "Basic Visit" - that will show up when we run this.
-Let's do two things: first, `visit url("/")`.
+At the bottom, add our first scenario - call it "Basic Visit".
+Inside, let's do two things: first, `visit url("/")`.
 We can *also* give this page a name - it helps debugging.

-Next... once we're on the homepage, we can click this "Log In" link.
+And second... once we're on the homepage, let's "click" this "Log In" link.
 Do that with `click link()` and then use that exact text: `Log In`.
-Name this page too.
+Give this page a name too.

 ## Executing blackfire-player

-Let's start with *just* this.
-The idea is that we can use the `blackfire-player` to... actually *do* this stuff in the background.
-Let's try it!
-Run:
+That's enough to start.
+We *should* be able to use the `blackfire-player` tool to... actually *do* this stuff!.
+Let's try it:

 ```terminal
 blackfire-player run scenario.bkf
 ```

 And... it fails: curl error 60.
-If you Google'd this, you find this is an SSL problem - it's caused because or Symfony dev server uses a, sort of, self-signed certificate that the blackfire-player doesn't like.
+If you Google'd this, you find out that this is an SSL problem - it's caused because or Symfony dev server uses a, sort of, self-signed certificate that blackfire-player doesn't like.
 The simplest solution, which is ok since we're just testing locally - is to pass `--ssl-no-verify`

 ```terminal-silent
 blackfire-player run scenario.bkf --ssl-no-verify
 ```

-And... hey! it worked!
-Scenarios one: steps two.
-It *truly* made a request to the homepage, then clicked on that link!
-By the way, at this time, the requests aren't using a *real* browser, and so, any JavaScript code you have won't run.
+And... hey!
+It worked!
+Scenarios 1, steps 2.
+It *truly* made a request to the homepage then clicked on that link!
+By the way, the requests aren't using a *real* browser.
+And so, any JavaScript code on your page *won't* run.
 That *might* change in the future - but I'm not sure.

-Anyway, to see more fun output, use the `-v` flag:
+Anyways, to see more fun output, use the `-v` flag:

 ```terminal-silent
 blackfire-player run scenario.bkf --ssl-no-verify -v